 How to Sew Vinyl

 Sewing vinyl fabric can seem intimidating.
 Not with this guide and tutorial for how to sew vinyl!

-As you begin building your expertise and experience sewing, chances are you’ll eventually be introduced to a project you’ll want to make in vinyl.
+As you begin building your expertise and experience in sewing, chances are you’ll eventually be introduced to a project you’ll want to make in vinyl.
 That's when this ultimate guide to How to Sew Vinyl will come in handy.

-Vinyl is an awesome fabric for both indoor and outdoor projects.
+Vinyl is an excellent fabric for both indoor and outdoor projects.
 You can literally make everything from baby bibs and raincoats to bags and patio furniture with vinyl.

 This guide goes over choosing a needle for sewing vinyl along with choosing thread, and answers frequently asked questions like "can you sew vinyl with a regular sewing machine?" and more.